Thin homotopy and the holonomy approach to gauge theories: Conclusion and further remarks

 Let $\Hom^{\infty}(\cL^{\boldsymbol{\cdot}}(M,p),G)$ denote the subspace of $\Hom(\cL^{\boldsymbol{\cdot}}(M,p),G)$ satisfying Barrett's smoothness conditions (H3) \cite{Bar91,CP94}.
 The reconstruction of gauge fields in terms of holonomy homomorphisms for a given pair $(M,G)$, described in theorem \ref{theo:reconstruction}, can be expressed succinctly as a statement of the bijectivity of the induced map

-while the left-hand side is not an infinite dimensional manifold, it is a stratified space containing an open smooth (infinite dimensional) part \cite{MV81}, and in particular, it carries a natural topology.
-Such comparison leads to the following natural and fundamental question.
+where $G$ acts on $\Hom^{\infty}(\cL^{\boldsymbol{\cdot}}(M,p),G)$ by conjugation, corresponding to changes of base point $b\in \pi^{-1}(p)\subset P$ under right $G$-action.
+While the left-hand side is not an infinite dimensional manifold, it is a stratified space containing an open smooth (infinite dimensional) part \cite{MV81}, and in particular, it carries a natural topology.
+This comparison leads to the following natural and fundamental question.

 \begin{question} Under the previous assumptions on $\Omega^{\boldsymbol{\cdot}}(M,p)$, is the bijection \eqref{eq:hol-corr} a homeomorphism? \end{question}